open-simulation-platform/open-simulation-platform.github.io/cse-cli.md

 ### Functional specification

-CSE-CLI is able to perform the following tasks:
+CSE CLI is able to perform the following tasks:

 - Run a simulation, where the system to simulate is specified as an SSP file.
 - Provide information about a model (usually an FMU).